 Likewise, other companies can use sentiment analysis to get ahead of potentially damaging incidents, shape the narrative in advance rather than react to it and take steps early on that can turn sentiment from negative or neutral to positive.

 Because sentiment analysis helps make sense of customer feedback data in various forms, it greatly expands a business’s ability to track how real customers feel about its brand, and to plan accordingly.

 Reputation.com offers sentiment analysis tools organized on a central dashboard that empowers businesses to better understand more aspects of customer sentiment.
-We encourage you to download our free Online Reputation Management Success Kit and learn the latest about managing your online reputation.
+We encourage you to download our free Top Trends for Online Reputation and CX Management Report and learn the latest about managing your online reputation.